arkershaw/sitecheck/README.md

 - [Python 3](http://www.python.org/download/).

 - [tidy.dll](http://www.html-tidy.org/) if validation or
-accessibility are required.
-Place tidy.dll on your system path.
+accessibility checks are required.
+Place tidy.dll somewhere on your system path.

 - [whois.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/whois)
 if domain checking is required.
-Place the whois.exe on your system path or in the sitecheck folder.
+Place the whois.exe somewhere on your system path or in the sitecheck directory.

-Install the dependencies with pip.
+It is recommended to install the Python package dependencies with pip inside a virtual environment.

 To install sitecheck, extract the archive then open a command window in the same directory as the extracted files and type: